 In 2006, the Community Service Council became one of 52 community, regional and national organizations to be designated a Census Information Center (CIC).The CIC program is a partnership between the U.S. Census Bureau and select non-profit national and community-based organizations with the shared goal of providing local access, education, and technical assistance on census data for planning and decision-making by underserved communities.
 We provide demographic and socioeconomic data trend reports, respond to custom data requests, and offer trainings on accessing, using and interpreting census data.

-We produce community profiles and data reports to inform our community about demographic and socioeconomic trends for the Tulsa area, and to guide research, planning and programmatic efforts by identifying community needs.
+We produce community profiles and data reports to inform our community about demographic and socioeconomic trends for the Tulsa area.
+Our data projects are used to guide research, planning and programmatic efforts by a wide range of community stakeholders and leaders.
 Nonprofit organizations also routinely use data from our reports for grant applications.

 2020 Resident Population for the 50 States, the District of Columbia, and Puerto Rico